Creating images

 Generating images as bytes

-See the following full functional snippet for generating a PNG
+See the following fully functional snippet for generating a PNG

 image.